Its-its/brilliant-scraper/README.md

 ```
 You can use the arg "no-cache-check" to disable the saved cache checking.
 If you're using my contributions.cache I recommend using this arg.

+You can use the arg "skip-downloaded-html-files" to skip re-checking of already downloaded html files.
+Useful if you stop-and-restart.

 ## To run web server (use cmd/terminal)
 ```bash